 Many healthcare websites struggle with this because they face a variety of challenges, such as:

-- Accessibility is critical, but too many digital agencies are not building websites with beautiful and accessible web design
+- Website accessibility is critical, but too many digital agencies are not building websites with beautiful and accessible web design.

 Despite these challenges, many healthcare websites do follow best practices for healthcare website design.
 Let’s review eight of them:

-While not the most modern design, the Centura Health website features a clean, straightforward information architecture.
-The navigation has only 5 primary links and 2 secondary icons.
-We’ve seen healthcare websites with more than 20 items competing for attention in the top navigation.
+While not the most modern web design, the Centura Health website features a clean, straightforward information architecture.
+The navigation menu has only 5 primary links and 2 secondary icons.
+We’ve seen healthcare websites with more than 20 items competing for attention in the top navigation bar.

 Indiana University Health does a great job of providing users with a robust keyword search feature.
 On-site searches can be filtered by criteria such as medical services, news, and events, providers and locations.
 The site features a listing of recent searches in the left margin that allows users to easily track their search history.
 In addition, separate search functions appear in the header navigation for Providers, Medical Services, and Locations.

-Designed and built to WCAG 2.0 AA level of compliance, the Rest Assured website is accessible to all users, which is a smart business choice.
+Designed and built to WCAG 2.0 AA level of accessibility compliance, the Rest Assured website is open to all users, which is always a smart choice for brands in any industry.
 (Read more about web accessibility here.)
 Using such accessible design elements as large, high-contrast fonts, and easy to use keyboard navigation, this website was designed for accessibility.
 The Rest Assured site also makes excellent use of alt text on all images, which screen readers and other text-to-speech software use to accurately read and interpret content for those with visual impairment.